ambossIconambossIcon

 Summarytoggle arrow icon

-Chronic kidney disease (CKD) is defined as an abnormality of kidney structure or function that persists for > 3 months.
+Chronic kidney disease (CKD) is defined as an abnormality of kidney structure or function that persists for > 3 months and affects health.
 The most common causes of CKD in the United States are diabetes mellitus, hypertension, and glomerulonephritis.
-The kidney's efficient compensatory mechanisms and significant renal reserve mean that most patients remain asymptomatic until their kidney function is severely impaired.
-While patients are most commonly initially identified because of gradual asymptomatic elevation in serum creatinine, at advanced disease stages, patients may present with symptoms of fluid overload (e.g., peripheral edema) and/or uremia (e.g., fatigue, pruritus).
-Patients with CKD also have a significantly increased risk of developing atherosclerotic cardiovascular disease (ASCVD).
+Most patients remain asymptomatic until their kidney function is severely impaired due to the organ's efficient compensatory mechanisms and significant renal reserve.
+Patients are most commonly diagnosed via routine screening (e.g., screening of high-risk populations, routine blood tests that include serum creatinine to estimate glomerular filtration rate).
+At advanced disease stages, patients may present with symptoms of fluid overload (e.g., peripheral edema) and/or uremia (e.g., fatigue, pruritus).
+Patients with CKD have a significantly increased risk of developing atherosclerotic cardiovascular disease (ASCVD).
 Laboratory studies may show metabolic complications, such as hyperkalemia, hyperphosphatemia, hypocalcemia, and metabolic acidosis.
-The goal of management is to slow CKD progression and prevent and manage complications.
-This includes treatment of the underlying disease, avoiding nephrotoxic substances, maintaining adequate hydration and nutrition, management of ASCVD (e.g., using statin therapy and adequate treatment of diabetes mellitus), and addressing complications such as anemia of chronic kidney disease and CKD-mineral and bone disorder.
-Renal replacement therapy (i.e., dialysis or kidney transplantation) is required if CKD progresses to end-stage renal disease (ESRD).
+Management is aimed at slowing CKD progression and preventing and/or managing complications.
+This includes treating the underlying disease, avoiding nephrotoxic substances, maintaining adequate hydration and nutrition, pharmacotherapy (e.g., RAAS inhibitors, SGLT2 inhibitors, and statins), and addressing complications such as anemia of CKD and CKD-mineral and bone disorder (CKD-MBD).
+Renal replacement therapy (i.e., dialysis or renal transplantation) is required if CKD progresses to end-stage renal disease (ESRD).

-See also “Acute kidney injury” (AKI) and “Diabetic kidney disease.”
+See also “Acute kidney injury” (AKI) and “Diabetic kidney disease” (DKD).

 Icon of a lock